-In addition to the above commands for quiting or re-starting a loop there are several procedures that can be used to exit from the current procedure, or some other procedure that is 'higher up' the control chain.
-In particular
+In addition to the above commands for quitting or re-starting a loop there are several procedures that can be used to exit from the current procedure, or some other procedure that is 'higher up' the control chain.
+In particular chain, chainto, breakto, catch, jumpout

-"return" can be used to terminate execution of a procedure.
+-- . "return" can be used to terminate execution of a procedure.

+-- .
 Other abnormal exits.
 The following syntax words can be used to deal with more complex cases: